konsumer/cyberpug/README.md

 ## deployment

 It's deployed on [Glitch](https://glitch.com/edit/#!/cyberpug) to make it easy to try out ideas and play with the server.

+The discord developer-portal is [here](https://discord.com/developers/applications/825469215330271283), if you need to change the settings.
+Let me know if you need access.

-Let me know if you want to be invited to the server.
-It's currently connected to our discord server, so you can see it running right away, and if you are a glitch member, you can edit stuff, directly in the browser, and see it update in realtime.
+cyberpug is currently connected to our discord server, so you can see it running right away, and on glitch, you can edit the code directly in the browser, and see it update in realtime.